-- Compare the impact of different instructional approaches (or treatments) on multiple student outcomes (multivariate analysis of variance or MANOVA). - Determine if responses to a survey instrument are due to a smaller set of underlying factors (exploratory factor analysis). - Determine if group differences on a set of variables can be reduced to a smaller number of variates that best differentiate or discriminate groups (discriminant analysis). - Assess the impact of one or more explanatory variables on a dichotomous outcome and/or assess the accuracy of a procedure that is used to classify cases into one of two groups (logistic regression). - Determine if a proposed causal model is supported by the data (path analysis).
+- Compare the impact of different instructional approaches (or treatments) on multiple student outcomes (multivariate analysis of variance or MANOVA). - Compare the impact of different treatments using a priori planned comparisons (planned comparisons) or when outcome data are partially missing (multivariate mixed modeling). - Determine if responses to a survey instrument are due to a smaller set of underlying factors (exploratory factor analysis). - Determine if group differences on a set of variables can be reduced to a smaller number of variates that best differentiate or discriminate groups (discriminant analysis). - Assess the impact of one or more explanatory variables on a dichotomous outcome and/or assess the accuracy of a procedure that is used to classify cases into one of two groups (logistic regression).